Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143: Discussion

 Observing the launch of a new primary (high column) ultrafast outflow component, some 20 days later, is a striking illustration of continuum-driving for a high velocity wind, as first described in the classic accretion disc paper of Shakura and Sunyaev (1973), but - interestingly - not mentioned in the original scientific case for \xmm\ (Bleeker \et\ 1982).

-In that context, the near coincidence of a 0.3c infall velocity (with free-fall location at $\sim$20 Rg) detected in rev 2659, and the wind launch seen 2-3 weeks later (with a similar escape velocity, and likely radial location) strongly suggests a direct physical link.
-The increase in x-ray emission between those two events (Fig.2) might then reflect the release of energy as the added matter spreads out on the local viscous timescale, with an inward accreting flow eventually reaching a radius where the mass rate is super-Eddington, with excess matter being ejected as a new wind component.
+In that context, the near coincidence of a 0.3c infall velocity (with free-fall location at $\sim$20$R_{\rm g}$) detected in rev 2659, and the wind launch seen 2-3 weeks later suggests a physical link.
+That speculationn is strengthened by the recent report of a ring of matter orbiting the SMBH, most likely populated by the transient inflow, at a radius (determined by its gravitational redshift) of $\sim$22$R_{\rm g}$ (Pounds and Page 2024).

-To examine that idea quantitatively, we recall the transient inflow mass (in line-of-sight) reported in P18 was $\sim$3.3$\times10^{26}$g, accumulated over 3000s, for a mean rate of $10^{23}$g $s^{-1}$.
-However, that measure is only for matter in line of sight and sufficiently cool to be detected, and is likely to be a significant underestimate.
-Furthermore, Fig. 1 suggests the infall may have begun some 3 days earlier, increasing the observed mass dump by a substantial factor.
-In principle the integrated mass in the new UFO could have provided an alternative measure of the total mass dump, but unfortunately no observations of \pg\ have been made since the 2014 \xmm\ campaign.
+We suggest the increase in X-ray emission between those two events (Fig.2) then reflects the release of energy as the new matter reaches the inner disk region.

-As noted above, Pounds \et (2018) discussed mass deposition in the context of the specific Nixon \et\ (2012) scenario for mass deposition due to colliding rings of a warped disc.
-An alternative scenario for gas deposition in AGN, supported by simulations of clumpy in-homogeneous inflows is chaotic or ballistic accretion, e.g., Hobbs \et\ 2011, Faber \& Dehnen (2018).
-In this picture gas inflowing into the central parsec of AGN has a wide distribution of angular momentum, in both orientation and magnitude.
-A small fraction of the gas will have angular momentum small enough to fall into the central region of AGN discs.
-Independently of how the gas is deposited on the disc, the mass deposition rate due to a radial inflow is
+To examine that idea quantitatively, we recall the transient inflow mass reported in P18 was $\sim$3.3$\times10^{26}$g, accumulated over 3000s, for a mean rate of $10^{23}$g $s^{-1}$.
+As that measure is only for matter in line of sight and sufficiently cool to be detected, it is likely to be a substantial underestimate.
+Furthermore, Fig. 1 suggests the infall may have begun some 3 days earlier, increasing the observed mass dump by a further factor.